dbcli/mssql-cli/doc/installation/linux.md

-Using [CentOS 7][], download the RPM package `mssql-cli-dev-latest.rpm` from the [Latest preview mssql-cli] page onto the CentOS machine.
+Using [CentOS 7][], download the RPM package `mssql-cli-dev-latest.rpm` from the [downloads] page onto the CentOS machine.

 Then execute the following in the terminal: